nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Rust web frameworks, a new look? (discussion) (2021)](https://www.reddit.com/r/rust/comments/q1vzsx/rust_web_frameworks_a_new_look_discussion/)
 - [Rust: Does the published crate match the upstream source?
 (2021)](https://codeandbitters.com/published-crate-analysis/) ([HN](https://news.ycombinator.com/item?id=28827648))
 - [Whats your favorite open source Rust project that needs more recognition?
 (2021)](https://www.reddit.com/r/rust/comments/q69sna/whats_your_favourite_open_source_rust_project/)
+- [Rust Bindings Working Group](https://github.com/vfx-rs/organization) - Dedicated to creating a foundation for C and Rust bindings for C++ libraries used by the media and entertainment industry.